-This guide considers the liability risks of local authorities and land-owners acting as duty holders for trees on their or others property.
+This guide considers the liability risks of local authorities and others in control of land on which trees are present.

 To view the full resource please click the link ‘download resource’.